Old Market Square, Nottingham: History

-The square continues to be affectionately nicknamed, 'Slab Square', in reference to the concrete slabs that made up the former Square, and the granite slabs in place after the 2007 redesign.
-There was a mosaic of the city coat of arms in front of the Council House on the square.
-This fell into a state of disrepair before the redesign, and was subsequently removed, renovated and installed near the Royal Concert Hall entrance.
+The square continues to be affectionately nicknamed 'Slab Square', in reference to the concrete slabs that made up the former Square, and the granite slabs in place after the 2007 redesign.

-Construction of the new design began in 2005 at a cost of £17 million.
-The square was scheduled to reopen before the end of 2006, and following delays reopened in March 2007.

-Historically the square forms a meeting place for the people of Nottingham and is also the location for local events, civil protests, royal visits, celebrations, and public mourning.

 A number of Nottingham's defining moments have taken place in the square.
 One of the most significant civil protests to start here was the protest by Luddites (a social movement of British textile artisans) in the early nineteenth century, who protested growth in industrial machinery which was seen to be taking jobs.
 October 1831 saw rioting against the rejection of the Reform Bill and led to the destruction by fire of the 4th Duke of Newcastle's mansion house, which was built for the 2nd Duke in 1679 on the remaining foundations of the earlier medieval castle.
 The mansion house, the grounds, and the remaining fortifications including the renovated gatehouse, are referred to collectively as 'Nottingham Castle'.
 Also colloquially known as 'the Castle'.
 Trophies won by Nottingham Forest Football Club including the European Cup and the FA Cup have all been held aloft in front of crowds here.

-The square also has been the place where other local sporting achievements have been celebrated.
-In 1984, Nottingham ice dance legends Torvill and Dean also stood on the Council House balcony following their famous Olympic Triumph.